libattachsql/libattachsql/docs/api/connection.rst

    :param schema: The default schema for the connection
    :param error: A pointer to a pointer of an error struct which is created if an error occurs.
    :returns: A newly allocated connection structure or :c:type:`NULL` on error

+.. c:function:: attachsql_error_st *attachsql_connect(attachsql_connect_t *con)

+   Starts an asyncronus connection to a MySQL server.

+   :param con: The connetion object to use for the connection
+   :returns: An error struct or NULL if there is no error